nitin22234/Surveillance_Robot/README.md

 2. **Emergency Detection**:
    - The temperature sensor and gas sensor monitor for potential emergencies.
-   - If the temperature exceeds a threshold or gas is detected, the robot sends notifications.
+   - If the temperature exceeds a threshold  the robot sends notifications.

 3. **Live Video Streaming**:
    - The ESP32-CAM module streams live video over the internet.